 They are excellent to lay eggs.
 Golden Comets lay plenty of medium to large brown eggs, and they are prolific at it: these brown egg layers can lay up to 330 eggs per year!
 It's no wonder that they are mostly used at hatcheries.

 However, Golden Comets rarely go broody, so you can expect to hatch baby chicks in an incubator.
 Lifespan of both Golden Comet roosters and hens are unfortunately rather short, with them living to about four to five years.

 Do you recognize the Golden Comet?
-Do you live with one?
-Tell us in the comments!
+Live with one?
+Share at our Wide Open Pets Facebook!